ademin/yaTranslator/README.md

 ## 2.1 Curl

-To find out wether your system has Curl utility or not use the next VIM command:
+To find out whether your system has Curl utility or not use the next VIM command:

 	:!curl --version